The Uncertainty Principle and Classical Amplitudes: Negligible Uncertainty

 The second class is actually tractable without fixing a gauge, as there is only a single cancellation to show.
 However with our gauge fixing this class becomes trivial, and there is only a single diagram to compute.
 This is

 The final class is unaffected by our choice of gauge as it is proportional to $\varepsilon_1 \cdot \varepsilon_2$.
 After gauge fixing this is naively $\hbar^{-5}$, so we must find a single cancellation.
-The mechanism of the cancellation is identical to the case of the five-point tree amplitude.
-This is done in \cite{Luna:2017dtq,KMOC}, but we shall review it here for completeness.
+The mechanism of the cancellation is identical to the case of the five-point tree amplitude~\cite{Luna:2017dtq,KMOC}.
 The key step is to make use of the on-shell conditions

 which allows us, after the $\hbar$ rescaling, to replace $2p_i\cdot \bar q_i \rightarrow - \hbar \bar q_i^2$ in the propagators.
 Lastly, we Taylor expand.
 There are two diagrams to compute which are,

 and Notice the most singular terms are equal up to a sign, and so cancel.
 Combining the remaining terms we obtain